-Suddenly she collapsed into Missus Kella as waves of dizziness seized her mind.
+Suddenly waves of dizziness made her collapse into Missus Kella.
 Brodia twisted away, hugging her stomach as she retched.
-Bewildered, she forced herself to take a deep breath and hold it to slow the world spinning around her.
+Bewildered, she held a deep breath to slow the world spinning around her.

-Brodia clutched Missus Kella’s shoulder to steady herself.
+Brodia clutched Missus Kella’s shoulder.
 No man would find her defenseless again.
-Clenching her fists to suppress the dizziness, she compelled herself to stand and glare back, letting the rain splash off her face.
+Clenching her fists to suppress the dizziness, she compelled herself to glare back, letting the rain splash off her face.

-The wizard broke off the staring contest when he rose higher and flew to the north.
+The wizard broke off the staring contest when he rose higher before flying to the north.
 She could breathe again as her vertigo vanished with the departing wizard.

 Soon the women milled around, gossiping in excited tones at the wonder they had seen.
 While Brodia only felt dread at how the wizard stared at her.
 There was a knowing to his sparkling eyes.
-He had seen her and ignored everyone else.
+He had seen her while ignoring everyone else.
 Glancing down, she saw Missus Kella’s dark eyes staring straight ahead, giving no clue whether she saw the gray wizard.

 “Brodia, can I help?”
 Her dear friend, Hirin, squeezed through the crowd to join her.
 When he squatted down, he pulled back his head, wrinkling his nose.

 She flashed her Ma’s green eyes at the blond farmboy.
-“Sure you can, Slowness.”
-She gave him a thankful squeeze on his well-muscled forearm.
+“Sure, Slowness.”
+She gave him a squeeze on his well-muscled forearm.
 “Help me gets Widow Kella over near the Meeting Hall and into somes shelter.”

 Each took an arm as they guided Kella across the corner of the village square.
 At the side of the Meeting Hall, Brodia found a dry spot beside the bell tower.
 “Sit here, Kindness.”
 And the simple-minded woman plopped down without a word.

 Brodia placed a piece of dried meat in the woman’s hand before pushing it up to her mouth.
-The old widow smiled when she tasted it.
+The old widow smiled at its taste.
 “Stay outta the rain.
 I’ll be backs tomorrow to checks on you.”

 “Did you see him?”
 Hirin asked her.